Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## Library compatibility

-Programs running under SES can use `import` or `require()` to import other libraries consisting only of JavaScript code, which are compatible with the SES environment.
+Programs running under SES can use `import` or `require()` to import other libraries consisting only of SES-compatible JavaScript code.
 This includes a significant part of the NPM registry.

 However, many NPM packages use built-in Node.js modules.
 If used at import time (in their top-level code), SES-enabled code cannot use the package and fails to load at all.
 If they use the built-in features at runtime, then the package can load.
-However, it might fail later when a function is invoked that accesses the missing functionality.
-So some NPM packages are partially compatible; you can use them if you don't invoke certain features.
+However, it might fail later when an invoked function accesses the missing functionality.
+So some NPM packages are partially compatible; usable if you don't invoke certain features.

 The same is true for NPM packages that use missing globals, or attempt to modify frozen primordials.